What is core and shell in construction?

 Implementing a Shell and Core Program

-As a developer, you may find yourself renting space to a tenant ready to start fitting out the areas they will be occupying even before you have finished the building’s shell and core.
-In these cases, the decision as to how much work to allow the tenant to initiate will depend completely upon the practical constraints related to the completion of the building itself.
+As a developer, you may rent space to a tenant ready to start fitting out the areas they will be occupying even before you have finished the building’s shell and core.
+In these cases, the decision as to how much work to allow the tenant to initiate will depend entirely upon the practical constraints related to the completion of the building itself.

-It is crucial to define the elements that are missing in the practical completion of the shell and core works and have them certified by the landlord’s contract administrator.
+It is crucial to define the missing elements in the practical completion of the shell and core works and have them certified by the landlord’s contract administrator.
 The certification should spell out all the requirements for occupation under the building regulations and include those that can wait to be completed in parallel to the tenant’s work.

-Undoubtedly, trying to carry out both landlord’s and tenant’s work at the same time is extremely difficult and may carry risks of overlapping and interfering with each other’s advances.
-It is recommended that work of service systems and other activities be specified and set by an independent commissioning agency that has a duty of care to both the tenant and the landlord.
+Trying out both landlord’s and tenant’s work simultaneously is extremely difficult and may carry risks of overlapping and interfering with each other’s advances.
+It is recommended that the work of service systems and other activities be specified and set by an independent commissioning agency with a duty of care to the tenant and landlord.

 Share on facebook